 Package lzw implements the Lempel-Ziv-Welch compressed data format, described in T. A. Welch, “A Technique for High-Performance Data Compression”, Computer, 17(6) (June 1984), pp 8-19.

-In particular, it implements LZW as used by the GIF, TIFF and PDF file formats, which means variable-width codes up to 12 bits and the first two non-literal codes are a clear code and an EOF code.
+In particular, it implements LZW as used by the GIF and PDF file formats, which means variable-width codes up to 12 bits and the first two non-literal codes are a clear code and an EOF code.

 NewReader creates a new io.ReadCloser.
 Reads from the returned io.ReadCloser read and decompress data from r.
 If r does not also implement io.ByteReader, the decompressor may read more data than necessary from r.
 It is the caller's responsibility to call Close on the ReadCloser when finished reading.
 The number of bits to use for literal codes, litWidth, must be in the range [2,8] and is typically 8.
 It must equal the litWidth used during compression.

 type Order int